Lothal: Dockyard

 The trapezoidal, burn brick, structure is located on the east of the town and away from the main river channel, to possibly avoid deposition of silt.
 The north–south length averages 215 m, and east–west width of 35 m.
 An inlet approximately 7 m wide and 0.9 m in depth survives in the north of the structure, and a 1 m square sluice gate or spillway, that appears could have been dammed by a wooden gate, exists in the south face of the structure.

 When the river changed its course in 2000 BCE, a canal approximately 7 m wide and 2 km long, was dug to the new river course.

-Facilitating the movement of cargo was a mudbrick wharf, 220 m long, built on the western arm of the dock, with a ramp leading to the warehouse and acropolis, built on a packed mud platform, original 4.26 m in height (Now it is 3.35 m.) on the south westen flank of the basin.
+Facilitating the movement of cargo was a mudbrick wharf, 220 m long, built on the western arm of the dock, with a ramp leading to the warehouse and acropolis, built on a packed mud platform, original 4.26 m in height (Now it is 3.35 m.) on the south western flank of the basin.
 The warehouse was originally built on sixty-four cubical blocks, 3.6 m square, with 1.2 m passages, and based on a 3.5 m mud-brick podium.
 The pedestal was very high to provide maximum protection from floods.
 Brick-paved passages between blocks served as vents, and a direct ramp led to the dock to facilitate loading.
 The warehouse was located close to the acropolis, to allow tight supervision by ruling authorities.
 Despite elaborate precautions, the major floods that brought the city's decline destroyed all but twelve blocks, which became the makeshift storehouse.